mhnnunes/class_projects/README.md

 # Class Projects

 This repository holds code used in several class projects.
-Each direcotory contains code used in courses throughout my academic life.
+Each directory contains it's own code and README so feel free to browse.